archlinux/alpm/README.md

 - [alpm-parsers]: a library for providing various custom parsers/deserializers for file types used in ALPM
 - [alpm-pkginfo]: a library and command line interface to work with [PKGINFO] files
 - [alpm-repo-db]: a library and command line interface to work with an [alpm-repo-db][spec:alpm-repo-db] and its [alpm-repo-desc][spec:alpm-repo-desc] and [alpm-repo-files][spec:alpm-repo-files]file formats
+- [alpm-soname]: a library and command line interface for looking up soname data
 - [alpm-srcinfo]: a library and command line interface to work with [SRCINFO] files
 - [alpm-types]: a central library for types used by other ALPM libraries and tools
 - [python-alpm]: Python bindings for ALPM crates and the python-alpm Python library